2022–23 Texas A&M–Corpus Christi Islanders women's basketball team

-The 2022–23 Texas A&M–Corpus Christi Islanders women's basketball team represents Texas A&M University–Corpus Christi in the 2022–23 NCAA Division I women's basketball season.
-The Islanders are led by eleventh-year head coach Royce Chadwick, and play their home games at the American Bank Center and the Dugan Wellness Center, as members of the Southland Conference.
+The 2022–23 Texas A&M–Corpus Christi Islanders women's basketball team represented Texas A&M University–Corpus Christi in the 2022–23 NCAA Division I women's basketball season.
+The Islanders were led by eleventh-year head coach Royce Chadwick, and played their home games at the American Bank Center and the Dugan Wellness Center, as members of the Southland Conference.

 Previous season

-The Islanders finished the 2021–22 season 19–10 overall, 11–3 in Southland play to finish in second place.
+The Islanders finished the 2021–22 season 19–10 overall, 11–3 in Southland play, to finish in second place.
 Their season ended as the No. 2 seed in the Southland women's tournament where they were defeated by Southeastern in the semifinal round.

 Media

-Home games are broadcast on ESPN+.
+Home games were broadcast on ESPN+.
 Video streaming of all non-televised home games and audio for all road games is available at GoIslanders.com.

 Preseason polls

-Southland Conference Poll
+Southland Conference poll

 The Southland Conference released its preseason poll on October 25, 2022.
-Receiving 11 first place votes and 148 votes overall, the Islanders were picked to finish first in the conference.
+Receiving 11 first-place votes and 148 votes overall, the Islanders were picked to finish first in the conference.